New code of conduct for flora and fauna for management and maintenance by water boards

 When do we mow?

-From mid-April to the end of October, we mow the paths and banks along ditches and canals.
-This ensures that the water continues to flow properly.
-There are also new agreements regarding the use of flail mowing.
-This is a method of mowing in which grass and plants are finely chopped.
-Flail mowing is still permitted in some cases, for example when it is safer.
-In other places, we will use different methods of mowing.
+From mid-April through late October, we mow the paths and banks along ditches and canals.
+This ensures that water continues to flow freely.
+There are also new guidelines regarding the use of flail mowing.
+This is a mowing method in which grass and plants are finely chopped.
+Flail mowing is still permitted in some cases, such as when it is safer.
+In other areas, we use different mowing methods.

 Where do we do what?